 In addition, this beach is also home to the larger Leather-back turtle.
 Speightstown beach is popular with both tourists and locals for a number of reasons it is accessible with adequate parking nearby.

 Mullins is one of the more popular Barbados beaches, located in the northern parish of St. Peter, it is a beautiful palm-fringed beach on Barbados’ popular west coast.
 Over the years this beach has become one of the more popular Barbados beaches for both locals and tourists.

-On a hot day, the Casuarina and palm trees lining this beach provide ample shade.
+The Casuarina and palm trees lining this beach provide ample shade on a hot day.
 It really is the ideal place to you grab a drink from the beach bar and just relax in your lounge chair, take a swim in the roped-off areas, or enjoy the excitement of a jet-ski ride

 Learn more about Mullins Beach

 Barbados Beaches – Brandons Beach